joedank/ARdash/memory-bank/activeContext.md

 - ⏳ Testing the full estimate job generation pipeline

 ## Recent Achievements

+### Enhanced Work Type Detection with Multiple Confidence Thresholds

+- **Identified Issue**: Work type detection logic was dropping fragments from unmatched once any match ≥ 0.35 was found
+- **Business Rule Change**: Need to keep normal suggestions at 0.35+, but also treat fragments with top score < 0.60 as candidates for new work types
+- **Implementation Details**:
+  - Added `HARD_CREATE = 0.60` threshold in workTypeDetectionService.js
+  - Modified detection logic to keep fragments with top scores < HARD_CREATE in the unmatched list
+  - Enhanced frontend with visual cues - yellow chips with "(new)" indicator for unmatched fragments
+  - Added integration with Vue Router for seamless navigation to work type creation page
+  - Created comprehensive tests to validate the new threshold-based behavior
+- **Results**:
+  - Fragments with no good matches (< 0.35) appear only in unmatched list (previous behavior)
+  - Fragments with moderate matches (0.35-0.60) now appear in both existing and unmatched lists
+  - Fragments with strong matches (≥ 0.60) appear only in existing suggestions
+  - "Cleaning skylight" now appears in unmatched list even with a 0.44 match to "Skylight Replacement"
+  - Improved user experience with clear paths for creating new work types when needed

 ### Implemented Robust Database Restoration Process with Idempotent Migrations